-Donkeys are loveable animals and present in many countries.
-They originate from the desert areas of the world.
 These are fascinating creatures and an excellent subject to learn more about.
-So without further ado, here are some interesting facts about donkeys.
+So without further ado, here are some fun facts about donkeys…

 If you compared a donkey to a horse of the same size, the donkey would be stronger.